CREAFFuture/CREAFUTURE/Data_visualization/Readme.md

 # Data visualization
 ---

+## Repository of visualization resources

+- [A collection of links](https://cedricscherer.netlify.app/top/links/) on data visualization in general and ggplot2

 ## Make graphs in R

 - **Find which graph is best suited to tell you story** checking the [R graph gallery](https://r-graph-gallery.com/index.html), a comprehensive gallery of different types of graphs and charts.